 Membership in the MWA brings certain benefits; some great for the bottom line, others great for simply promoting your winery.

 Cooperative marketing activities.
-The MWA engages in marketing activites each year – many of which are at no additional charge to members.
+The MWA engages in marketing activities each year – many of which are at no additional charge to members.
 Each year the MWA collaborates with other craft alcohol producers to produce a beautiful brochure which is distributed throughout the State’s tourism information centers and at wineries.
 This brochure – and other printings – showcase every MWA member.
 In addition, cooperative ads in trade and consumer magazines offer significantly lower costs.

 MWA-sponsored festivals.
 The State’s 10 major wine festivals draw over 40,000 visitors each year.
 Winery participation is limited to MWA members, and there is no entry fee for MWA member wineries to attend.
 These festivals are an essential sales opportunity for member wineries.